Lancaster Mennonite School: Athletics

 Lancaster Mennonite's most successful athletic program is the boys' soccer team.
 Since 1986, they have won eight PIAA District 3 titles and eight Lancaster-Lebanon League titles.
-In 2011, they won their first PIAA State Championship.
+They won the PIAA State Championship in 2011 and 2024.
 In 2012, 2014 and 2017 the Blazers returned to the PIAA state title game but came up short on all three occasions.
-Boys basketball has also been a state-level contender: in 2016-17, the LMH boys' basketball team placed second in District III and advanced to the state quarterfinals; in 2017-18 they were fourth in the district and advanced to the PIAA semifinals.
+Boys basketball has also been a state-level contender: in 2016–17, the LMH boys' basketball team placed second in District III and advanced to the state quarterfinals; in 2017-18 they were fourth in the district and advanced to the PIAA semifinals.